 An all-mountain park and pipe ski at 85mm underfoot, which will perform well all over the hill.
 With a wood and fiberglass core, the K2s are extremely light and are great for tricks.
 Furthermore, with camber underfoot and tip and tail rocker, these skis augment their trickster status.
 Their durability is increased by a cap sidewall construction and rivets in the tip and tail.
 The K2s transition well, they have a solid edge hold and are springy and fun, perfect for all of us park-junkies.

 Coming up in eighth is the Rossignol Scratch Pro

 Rossignol’s competition-level ski that has won more X-Games medals than any other, is a full camber all-mountain park ski.
-At 80mm underfoot and with a wood fiberglass core the Scratch Pros are lightweight and playful.
-An extended sidecut creates better grip at higher speeds and more manoeuvrability at lower speeds.
-With a turning radius of 17.3m the Scratch Pros are perfect for the trickster who has to ski groomers every once in a while but lives for the park.
+At 80mm underfoot and with a wood fiberglass core, the Scratch Pros are lightweight and playful.
+An extended sidecut creates better grip at higher speeds and more maneuverability at lower speeds.
+With a turning radius of 17.3m, the Scratch Pros are perfect for the trickster who has to ski groomers every once in a while but lives for the park.